davfer12/Detection-of-an-orthogonal-alignment-between-parsec-scale-AGN-jets-and-their-host-galaxies/README.md

 The 'paper_figures' folder includes all the Figures of the paper.

+## Instructions of use
-If the user wants to reproduce the Figures, they just have to save all these files together with the 'data' folder and run the 'main' script.
+If the user wants to reproduce the figures, they have to follow this simple steps:
+- Save all these files together with the 'data' folder.
+- In the same directory where all the files and the data folder is saved, first run 'pip install -r requirements.txt' to install all python dependencies.
+- Run the 'main.py' script.
+One can do so with the following command: 'python3.8 main.py > out.out' to get an output file with the progress.
 The figures will be saved in the 'paper_figures' folder.